klauseduard/under-over-models/chapters/03-organizational-models.md

 By applying DDD context mapping to organizational design, companies can create team structures that naturally produce architectures with appropriate boundaries, interfaces, and relationships.
 This strategic approach to organizational design prevents both underfitting (organizational structures that fail to reflect domain complexity) and overfitting (excessively fragmented teams that create unnecessary coordination overhead).

-*Further exploration of these concepts can be found in Eric Evans' seminal work "Domain-Driven Design" [Evans2003] and in Vaughn Vernon's "Implementing Domain-Driven Design" [Vernon2013].*
+*Further exploration of these concepts can be found in Eric Evans' seminal work "Domain-Driven Design" (Evans, [2003](https://www.domainlanguage.com/ddd/)) and in Vaughn Vernon's "Implementing Domain-Driven Design" (Vernon, [2013](https://www.informit.com/store/implementing-domain-driven-design-9780321834577)).*

 ### 3.5.2 Team Topologies for Organizational Structure